 If the intermediate computation itself has a dependent type, then the result can affect the forms of other arguments - we can learn the form of one value by testing another.
+In these cases, view refined argument patterns must be explicit.
 For example, a Nat is either even or odd.
-If it's even it will be the sum of two equal Nat.
+If it is even it will be the sum of two equal Nat.
 Otherwise, it is the sum of two equal Nat plus one: